riffluv/ito/claudedocs/expert-mode-review-request.md

 ## 📝 Review Notes

-**Context**: This feature was implemented to address user feedback requesting a more authentic "hand of cards" experience for advanced players, while maintaining the cooperative default for beginners.
+**Context**: This feature was implemented to address user feedback requesting a more authentic "hand of cards" experience.
+The naming evolved from "Expert Mode" to "My Own Hand" to better reflect the feature's purpose and avoid intimidating beginners.

 **Technical Constraints**: Had to work around Firestore security rule limitations that prevented direct `displayMode` field persistence.